Synchronized step multilevel Markov chain Monte Carlo: Experimental results

 \subsection{Groundwater problem}

-We will now test our coupling method on the 2D Darcy's subsurface flow equation \cref{eq:darcy-pde}.
-This is the model problem explored in great detail in \cite{cliffe_multilevel_2011,dodwell2015hierarchical,madrigal-cianci_analysis_2023} used in the uncertainty quantification of subsurface flows.
-The exact problem is taken from \cite{madrigal-cianci_analysis_2023} and the governing equation of the problem is given by:
+To assess whether SYNCE's parameter coupling strategy achieves effective variance reduction in forward uncertainty quantification, we consider the 2D Darcy's subsurface flow equation.
+This is the model problem explored in great detail in~\cite{cliffe_multilevel_2011,dodwell2015hierarchical,madrigal-cianci_analysis_2023}.
+The exact problem is taken from~\cite{madrigal-cianci_analysis_2023} and the governing equation of the problem is given by:

 where $\kappa$ represents the permeability, $u$ represents the pressure head and $\theta \in \mathbb{R}^d, d=4$ represents the uncertain parameters.
 We close the equations by providing boundary conditions on the domain as: